Waking up with numbness in hands, continuous tingling in your hands and arm are common signs of carpal tunnel syndrome.

 This condition happens when the median nerve squeezes or gets exposed to pressure.
 It is also known as median nerve compression.
 This nerve passes through a narrow wrist passage called the carpal tunnel, which is connected to several bones and ligaments.

 The median nerve controls the feeling and movement of your thumb and all the fingers except the pinky.
 If there is continued pressure on this nerve, your symptoms may worsen.
-Without intervention, you may experience nerve damage.
+Without physical therapy for Carpal Tunnel Syndrome intervention, you may experience nerve damage.

 The main symptoms include: